| | | | | |

 Sim-Lab Direct Drive Wheel Base with max torque 35Nm

-Sim-Lab’s reputation for robust aluminium cockpit construction suggests they’d deliver well-engineered wheelbases if they eventually launch.
+Sim-Lab’s reputation for well-built aluminium cockpit construction suggests they’d deliver well-engineered wheelbases if they eventually launch.
 But with established players like Moza, Simagic, and Simucube dominating their respective price segments, Sim-Lab faces a challenging market entry.
 We’ll update this section when concrete information becomes available.

-Technical Summary and Specifications: Direct Drive Wheelbases Compared
+Time to Choose: Direct Drive Wheelbases Compared

 In the mid-range segment, the Moza R12 at £649 and Simagic Alpha Mini at £699 dominate on value.
 The R12’s smooth outrunner character versus the Alpha Mini’s raw servo directness – your preference for FFB feel should guide this decision.
-Both deliver proper mid-range performance with excellent build quality and good long-term support.
+Both deliver proper mid-range performance with excellent build quality and trustworthy, long-term support.

 Related Articles